example42/psick/docs/change_process_integration.md

 #### 2 - PUPPET TEAM: Prioritize and assign tickets [trivial skip] [express skip]

 Ideally is not the user who decides who has to fix his problem, but the team of `Puppet admins`.
 Prioritization and assignment should be handled directly on the `Ticketing System`.
-Decisions on them can be done by the `team leader`, by the whole team in regular meetings (ie: stand-ups) or autonomously by each member (a `Puppet operator` self assigns an open ticket and starts to work on it).
+Decisions on them can be done by the `team leader`, by the whole team in regular meetings (e.g: stand-ups) or autonomously by each member (a `Puppet operator` self assigns an open ticket and starts to work on it).

 Using `Kanban boards` to map tickets to cards can help the process.